centuryhopper/AmazonPriceTrackerTool/README.md

 The first two arguments are empty strings because there's no attachments for this script.
 We are just scraping data from the web, storing that data in a string called "message" and then sending that out via email
 # endregion

+For the scrapy tool,
+cd into amazon_price_tracker/ and type: scrapy genspider AmazonProduct amazon.com

 ```

 ## The send emails function only accepts gmails according to how I programmed it.
 You can customize it to use other types of emails if you'd like.